 Lactobacillus acidophilus (ATCC 4356)

 L. acidophilus, a strain of lactic acid-producing microbes, offers numerous benefits for digestive health.
 L. acidophilus produces vitamin K, lactase and anti-microbial substances.
 Multiple human trials report benefits of L. acidophilus for bacterial vaginosis.
-Scientists have discovered that administering L. acidophilus orally helps reduce the colonization of pathogenic bacteria, such as E. coli within the digestive tract.
+Scientists have discovered that administering L. acidophilus orally helps reduce the colonization of undesirable bacteria, such as E. coli within the digestive tract.
 L. acidophilus has been shown to improve digestive functions and boost the immune system.
 By creating a lactase enzyme that assists in the breakdown of lactose into simple sugars, L. acidophilus can be beneficial for people who experience lactose intolerance.

 Lactobacillus casei (ATCC 393)

 L. casei is a species of Lactobacillus found in milk, cheese and dairy.
-A lactic-acid producer that has been found to assist in the colonization of beneficial bacteria, it supports the growth of L. acidophilus, which can help guard against conditions such as constipation and irritable bowel syndrome (IBS).
+A lactic-acid producer that has been found to assist in the colonization of beneficial bacteria, it supports the growth of L. acidophilus, which can help guard against conditions such as constipation and irritable bowels.
 L.casei is active in a broad temperature and pH range and can be found naturally in the mouth and intestine of humans.
 As a lactase producer, it aids in the optimal digestion of lactose, promoting optimal digestive health.

 Lactobacillus rhamnosus (ATCC 53103)